What will you find in this guide?

 The Jewish Internet Guide is also a comprehensive directory of Jewish sites online.
 It also includes an online library for Yeshiva High Schools.
 According to the author, "This site began as a means of updating my print book entitled The Jewish Guide to the Internet."
 The book went though three editions until the author finally decided to post the contents of the third edition online and update it from there.
 The site includes a "guide to Jewish digital collections that contains information about digitized Judaica.
 The site also has a section devoted to Jewish study guides from university librarians worldwide."

-All of Touro's books and e-books can be found by searching the catalog (above, or click "Catalog" on the library homepage).
+All of Touro's print books can be found by searching the catalog (above, or click "Catalog" on the library homepage).

 Pictured above are some rare Judaica books from our collection at Midtown.